Black Cohosh

 Actaea for breast enhancement

 Black cohosh should be avoided during menses, proliferative, ovulation and premenstrual phases.
 This herb would likely cause breast shrinking and estrogen desensitization if used during proliferative.
-It could cause growth during premenstrual and menses, but it is likely the wrong herb to use here for continued hormone health.
+It could cause growth during premenstrual and menses, but it is likely the wrong herb to use here for continued reproductive health.

 Herb timing and combinations' success for breast enhancement relies on menstrual phases.
 Descriptions and pictures of results from herb combination use can be seen in programs.
+For more guidance, see guide, or hirsutism-topic.

 Similar herbs